 - When coming into browse, please limit the amount of materials and items you touch.
 Anything that is touched will need to be cleaned and/or quarantined.
-Leave any items you decide you don’t want on the tables so staff can sanitize them before re-shelving.
+Leave any items you decide you don’t want on the tables or in the dropbox so staff can sanitize them before re-shelving.
 Items checked out and returned are quarantined for 96 hours.

 - In person programming is currently on hold- we are only offering virtual or a hybrid version of virtual and “grab and go” programming.
 Please see our calendar of events for more information of upcoming programs!

 Opening to the public was a big leap, and we hope to stay open and continue serving our community.
 For patrons needing disability accommodations while the library is operating under conditions to reduce the transmission of COVID-19, please call the library at (315)384-3052, or write to email@example.com or P.O.
 Box 530, Norfolk NY 13667.
 You will also find this information in our Safety Plan.
 The library is committed to safe access for all

 Information about the Novel Coronavirus (COVID-19) and the Hepburn Library of Norfolk